 Early History of the Woodstock family

-Another 127 words (9 lines of text) are included under the topic Early Woodstock History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Woodstock research.
+Another 64 words (5 lines of text) covering the years 1326, 1331, 1331, 1330, 1326 and 1385 are included under the topic Early Woodstock History in all our PDF Extended History products and printed products wherever possible.

 Woodstock Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Woodstock include Woodstock, Woodstocke and others.